AMWA-TV/info-004/docs/Introduction.md

 It can support end-points with Media network or OOB connectivity.

 > Don’t you mean it can support end-points that only have media network connectivity? - BG
+>
+> Hope the above adjustment is clearer? - GP

 It provides direct access to the DNS servers from the Red, Blue and OOB networks, and the RDS servers likewise live directly attached to all networks.